The following post is from Amanda of OhAmanda.com and Impress Your Kids: Beyond Bedtime Routines

 4. Train Them

-Many times when I’m putting my daughter to bed she says, “Mommy, can I tell you something?”
+When I’m putting my daughter to bed, she often says, “Mommy, can I tell you something?”
 I always respond with, “You can tell me anything!”
 I’m thinking of those tween and teen years ahead when I want her to ask me that question and let her heart spill out into my waiting arms and ears.
 Of course, at 6 years old, she usually says, “Can we play a game tomorrow?” or asks what we’re having for breakfast.

 What’s your strategy for meaningful conversations with your kids?